 - Worldwide Ocaliva net sales of

-- Continuing to advance leading NASH Phase 3 program: REGENERATE trial in non-cirrhotic NASH patients with liver fibrosis on track to report data in the first half of 2019; REVERSE trial in NASH patients with compensated cirrhosis continues to enroll patients
+- Leading Phase 3 NASH program continues to advance: REGENERATE trial in NASH patients with advanced liver fibrosis expected to report data in the first half of 2019

 Ocaliva® (obeticholic acid or OCA) Commercial Highlights

 Selected Third Quarter 2018 Financial Results

 Our cost of sales was

 Our selling, general and administrative expenses decreased to

 Research and development expenses increased to

 During the third quarter of 2018, we reported a net loss of

 2018 Financial Guidance